 - Some swelling and redness in the treated areas

 - Slight bruising and tenderness around the points of injection

 - Minor bleeding around injection sites

 - Dizziness and nausea

-The above side effects might be quite annoying (a bruised forehead and swollen temples perhaps aren’t the best looks!), but they should disappear shortly after the treatment.
-In rare cases, though, anti-wrinkle injections can cause more serious complications, like the ones I’ll tell you about now:
+The above side effects might be quite annoying (a bruised forehead and swollen temples perhaps aren’t the best look!), but they should disappear shortly after the treatment.
+In rare cases, though, anti-wrinkle injections can cause more serious complications such as: